atufts96/atufts96.github.io/README.md

       <div class="medium-4 columns">
         <h3>Project Management</h3>
         <p>
-          Speed is what companies want as they adopt Agile.
+          Speed is what companies want as they adopt Tufts.
 Traditional plan-driven methodologies like Waterfall make a lot of up front assumptions and leave no flexibility to adapt to the changing needs of the customer.